guilherme-biancardi/guilherme-biancardi/README.md

-<h2>Hello there 👋, my name is Leonardo!</h2>
+<h2>Hello there 👋, my name is Guilherme Biancardi!</h2>

-- 💻 I'm currently working on back-end using PHP.
+- 💻 I'm currently doing an internship at Esferas Software.
-- 🌱 I'm improving myself on Spring boot and node.js.
+- 🌱 I'm getting better at Vue.js and Laravel.
 - 🏁 My goal is to become the best!
-- 🌟 Fun fact: In my free time I love to play video games.
+- 🌟 Curiosity: in my free time I love to play Rocket League and watch soccer.
 <!-- - ➕ For more information click <a href='https://LeonardoPinheiroLacerda.github.io'>here</a>. -->

 <h2>Fun repositories</h2>